Our Top 3 Virtual Interview Tips

 Make sure your lighting looks good on video

-If you're planning on taking your call in a room with lots of windows, test your lighting around the same time of day.
+If you're planning to take your call in a room with lots of windows, test your lighting around the same time of day.

 You want to avoid bright lights coming from behind you, which can make your face appear dark.